Tips and Tricks

 - Product Category: Select which product categories best describe your business to discover popular keywords frequently searched within your industry.
 This could help you identify keywords that you might not have realised potential customers are using to search for businesses like yours.

 When analysing the suggestions the tool gives you, keep in mind that if a keyword has high search volume, there might also be a lot of competition for it, raising its suggested bid.
 Choose keywords that are realistic for your campaign that won’t absorb the majority of your budget.

 Show your ads to your geographic audience

 While a keyword may have a high search volume nationally or across other wide areas, the filter can help you determine whether it’s a popular and relevant term in your local area.
-Back to our Vermont-based maple syrup business example, you can set your filters to whatever specificity — whether that’s within your city (Putney), state (Vermont), country (USA) and beyond.
-Your results in the tool will show the average monthly search volume, search trends, suggested bid, etc., for Putney, Vermont, or whatever you’ve set as your geographic area.
+Back to our Quebec-based maple syrup business example, you can set your filters to whatever specificity — whether that’s within your region (Montérégie), province (Quebec), country (Canada) and beyond.
+Your results in the tool will show the average monthly search volume, search trends, suggested bid, etc., for Montérégie, Quebec, or whatever you’ve set as your geographic area.

-These filters also let you design your campaigns around different languages.
-If you find that your company is popular with both English and Spanish speakers, Keyword Planner helps you find the most relevant keywords in each language, so you can create separate ad groups to reach both audiences.
+These filters will also let you design your campaigns around different languages.
+If you find that your company is popular with both English and French speakers, Keyword Planner helps you find the most relevant keywords in each language, so you can create separate ad groups to reach both audiences.